nperra/ccs2021/ABSTRACTS.md

 5. Follow the instructions easy chair provides you and fill in all the necessary details.
 6. Submit.

-You can download the abstract template from here: http://ccs2018.web.auth.gr/sites/default/files/attached%20files/templateccs2018.docx
+You can download the abstract template from (here)[docs/templateccs2021.docx]

 We accept contributed talks (regular and lightning talks) and posters.
 Please indicate your preference for one of the following categories to present your research: